AK-S88/E-Commerce/README.md

 - Segment by product category before offering promos
 - Improve onboarding for cohorts with early drop-off
 - Use cohort analysis monthly to monitor retention strategies

+** ChatGPT was used to summarize the whole project